Python is a well-known high-level programming language that has been around since 1991.

 Unlike most Linux distributions, Windows does not come with Python installed.
 However, you can easily install it in just a few steps.

-It’s not hard to install and set up Python on your personal computer.
-It only takes a few easy steps:
+It’s not hard to install and setup Python environment variables on your personal computer.
+It will only take a few easy steps:

 Step 1: Download the Python Installer

 Did you know that the Microsoft Store may also be used to install Python on your computer?

 To install Python using Microsoft Store do the following:

 - In the start menu, type or search for “Microsoft Store”.